Winter prep tips for your greenhouse

 Help keep your plants strong and healthy this winter.

-Before the frosts set in prepare your glasshouse for winter to protect the less hardy plants against the ravages of the cold weather.
-According to one of the country’s leading glasshouse makers, you need to follow some simple guidelines to keep them strong and healthy.
+Before the frosts set in prepare your greenhouse for winter to protect the less hardy plants against the ravages of the cold weather.
+According to one of the country’s leading greenhouse manufacturers, you need to follow some simple guidelines to keep them strong and healthy.

 Linda Lane is Managing Director of the family owned Griffin Glasshouses at Ropley in Hampshire.
 Her advice is: